-Announcing 2017 Summer Breakfast and Lunch Program Available to all Students and Children in the LJISD Community (This program is free to all children between the ages of 1 and 18).
-The program begins June 1, 2017 and runs through August 4, 2017.
+Announcing 2018 Summer Breakfast and Lunch Program Available to all Students and Children in the LJISD Community (This program is free to all children between the ages of 1 and 18).
+The program begins on May 30, 2018 for High Schools / June 4, 2018 for all other programs and runs through August 3, 2018.
 Meals will be provided at the sites below:

 A complete list of sites with approved dates and times is available by:

 No form of identification is required, kids simply show up.

 *Holiday: July 4, 2018 Schools will be closed